Techniques for Mounting Rhinestones

 NO GLUE IS Fully DRY CLEANABLE!
 Some heat Fix glues will withstand one dry cleaning procedure (Swarovski is better than others), BUT not another procedure..
 It depends upon the chemicals used in the dry cleaning ...therefore, we suggest avoiding using heat setting stones with non-washable fabrics.
 (PS...Silk IS washable!) (at this time) The new Swarovski, style 2028, is claimed by Swarovski to be fully dry cleanable.
 This is Swarovski's claim, not ours.
 Dry Clean at your own risk.

 These guys are great for strong setting of stones to fabric, leather, etc. Four prongs come from back of fabric and wrap over stone edge.
 Easiest to apply with tool, but you can bend each prong over by hand (We have much better things to do with our time).
-Bedazzler, West Set, or Commercial setters are best for this type of application.
+Bedazzler, or Commercial setters are best for this type of application.
 Even the inexpensive 'hand setter' works well.
 We glue our stones (very lightly, NOT coming out around stone) in place before mounting with tiffany or rims.
 This insures pattern will stay perfect.
-If you have no pattern, go to it with a Bedazzler or Brisk Setter...very easy, fun, and sort of fast.
+If you have no pattern, go to it with a Bedazzler...very easy, fun, and sort of fast.

 Great look for some garments.
 Used in Country/Western and Rodeo clothing.
 Has metal rim that surrounds rhinestone with prongs bending over on back of fabric...very good mounting.
 Can be used one at a time by gluing stone in place (lightly, as described in 'Tiffany'), placing rim over stone and lightly stretching fabric as you push rim over stone (avoids fabric puckering).
 Bend prongs over back of stone with spoon, tweezers back end, etc. OR, if doing lots of these guys, buy a setter.

 Rhinestones 9mm and up are available from Swarovski with two holes for sewing.
+We have a great selection of large Sew On Jewels with 2 holes on each side both Swarovski and RG Premiums.
 Choose Sew-on Jewels for this purpose.